gnames/bhlquest/README.md

 3. Edit `bhlquest.yaml`

-Make sure that database settings, llmutil URL, directory which points to BHL corpus settings reflect their actual values.
+Ensure that database settings, `llmutil` URL, directory which points to the BHL corpus settings accurately reflect their real values.

-4. Import a subset of BHL data, and embed it into vectors.
+4. Import and Embed a Subset of BHL data into Vectors.

 ```bash
 bhlquest init --taxa 'Aves,Mammalia'
 ```

-If no taxa are given, the intake will include all BHL data.
+If no taxa are specified, the process will include all BHL data.

-It will take a while!
+It will take a **while**!

-5. Use `bhlquest` via command line or via RESTful API
+5. Use `bhlquest` via Command Line or RESTful API

 ### Command line Usage